Humboldt meets Leibniz

 Conference Topic 2024

 The event will be dedicated to current research issues in biomedical engineering and implant research.
-Extensive clinical and interdisciplinary scientific collaborations within the Cluster of Excellence Hearing4All, and the Collaborative Research Centre “Safety Integrated and Infection Reactive Implants (SIIRI)”, coupled with a unique interdisciplinary, trans-institutional infrastructure at the Lower Saxony Centre for Biomedical Engineering, Implant Research and Development (NIFE), have resulted in Hannover becoming a renowned and internationally visible scientific location for innovative implant research in recent years.
+Extensive clinical and interdisciplinary scientific collaborations within the Hearing4All Cluster of Excellence and the Collaborative Research Centre “Safety Integrated and Infection Reactive Implants (SIIRI)” coupled with a unique interdisciplinary, trans-institutional infrastructure at the Lower Saxony Centre for Biomedical Engineering, Implant Research and Development (NIFE) have resulted in Hannover becoming a renowned and internationally visible scientific location for innovative implant research in recent years.

 Implants are indispensable for replacing organs or tissues in many medical disciplines.
-In view of the demographic development, the worldwide demand for medical implants will grow steadily in the future, as will the range of medical disciplines offering therapies with implantable devices.
-However, implant systems available today have significant shortcomings in terms of lifelong function, and none of the currently available products in all medical fields guarantees lifelong durability.
-Premature implant failures often result in disability or reduced life expectancy for patients.
-This situation represents one of the greatest challenges of modern medicine and highlights the need to initiate interdisciplinary research to create a lifelong implant-patient synergy.
+In view of demographic developments, the worldwide demand for medical implants will grow steadily in the future, as will the range of medical disciplines offering therapies with implantable devices.
+However, the implant systems available today have significant shortcomings in terms of lifelong function, and none of the currently available products in the various medical fields guarantees lifelong durability.

 • Biomedical research